ywwynm/EverythingDone/README.md

 - You may have some different ideas about UI or functionality design
 - **Code will not be updated any longer.
 I'm so sorry about this.**

 Please forgive me about them.
 I'm not a professional Android developer.
-I wrote this app only to meet my own demands and find some fun for myself.
+I wrote this app only to meet my own demands and find some fun for myself 3 years ago when I just learned to code for 1 year.
 Now I even don't use an Android phone and have no time to better this app.

 ## Build instructions